brian-bai/brian-bai.github.io/_posts/2016-05-26-SAS-Code-profile-with-shell-command.markdown

 Such kind of questions are often asked in an interview for technical position.
 Recently, our project is looking forward to hire a new resource.
-When I asked this question to the candidates, I was also wondering how big my current project is.
+When I asked the candidates this question, I was also wondering how big my current project is.

 So I decided to have a look at the current projet code base.I have done the similar analysis before for other projects using Java or Python.
 For I am working on my linux laptop recently, I used shell command this time.